Money anxiety – tips for saving money when chronically ill!

 If it wasn’t for her being very understanding and patient with me I wouldn’t be where I am now.
 She helped me break it through my spending habit.
 I owe my wife a lot!

 No, she did not support me financially but kept my mind on track by reminding me of my past mistakes.
-Yes, I used to be lazy and yes, I used to play silly games instead of focusing on what matters.
+Yes, I used to be lazy and yes, I used to play silly games instead of focusing on what mattered.
 I wanted to repay her so I began to learn.

 In a few months, I have read 5 financial books and was on my way to read another when my brother, who’s an accountant, told me about his metal investments.
 I never used to trust investments and there is a reason behind it, but precious metals are a different matter.